Rockset

 ST_GEOGFROMTEXT

-This works for points, linestrings, and polygons.
+This works for points, linestrings, polygons, and multipolygons.
 If the well known text (WKT) is malformed, it will throw an error.
-Multipart geometries are not supported.
+Multipart geometries (other than multipolygons) are not supported.

 Each point is specified by two decimal numbers.
 Note that longitude is specified first, and latitude second.
 This is how you would create a point at 34N 12E: